 Copper is the original communications network in New Zealand that uses the existing copper phone lines to deliver broadband.
 Because it uses existing infrastructure it is the most widely available broadband service, but broadband performance over copper can vary a lot, depending on whether your line is VDSL, ADSL2+ or ADSL.

 VDSL is the best broadband service available on the copper network.
-It significantly improves speed over short distances, but you have to be located within around 800m of the cabinet or exchange to take advantage of speeds up to 20Mbps or more.
+It significantly improves speed over short distances, but you have to be located up to 1200m of the cabinet or exchange to take advantage of speeds up to 70Mbps or more.
 With 7,000 cabinets located throughout New Zealand, nearly two thirds of Chorus’ lines are within reach of VDSL capability.